ejones77/432_final_project/README.md

 - Transformations shape the raw data into the format needed for the postgres tables
     - Making sense of the types from JSON and the types we need to combine things for postgres is handled through custom types
 - Loading enforces type constraints & delivers records to postgres
-- Geocoding is done through postGIS and queries after loading raw data in.
+- Geocoding is done through postGIS and queries after loading raw data in, matching on JOINS with geoJSON polygons for ZIP code and Community Area
+-

 ## Set up -- postgres